 We will never require you to create an account with us in order to verify your request.
 We will only use Personal Information you provide to us during the verification process for the purpose of verifying your identify or your authority to make the request for another person.

 Please note that certain requests require different levels of verification, depending on the sensitivity of the information at issue.
 For example, if you request to know the specific pieces of information we hold, and not just the categories, we will require, in addition to matching data points, your submission of a written declaration under penalty of perjury that you are the consumer whose Personal Information is the subject of the request.
-In addition, certain pieces of information, such as a social security number, driver’s license number or other government-issued identification number or financial account number, are deemed too sensitive to ever be disclosed.
+In addition, certain pieces of information, such as a social security number, driver’s license number or other government-issued identification number or financial account number, will not be disclosed in response to a CCPA request.

-If you wish to authorize someone else to act on your behalf in connection with your CCPA rights, you must provide us with proof that this person is registered with the California Secretary of State as your designated authorized representative.
+If you wish to authorize someone else to act on your behalf in connection with your CCPA rights, we must receive proof that this person is authorized to do so.
+Proof can be provided by a consumer verifying his/her own identity directly with us and then providing written authority for a designated person to act on the consumer’s behalf, or through receipt of a power of attorney or proof that the person is registered with the California Secretary of State as your designated authorized representative.
 You may also make a verifiable consumer request on behalf of your minor child.

 C. Our Response To Your CCPA Request.

 Within 10 days of receipt of your Request to Know or Request to Delete Personal Information, we will provide an initial confirmation of receipt with an assigned ticket number by email or U.S. Mail.